 Can You Swim in Lake Tahoe?

-You can swim in Lake Tahoe’s crisp waters.
-You’ll find countless other water activities to enjoy on the lake, such as waterskiing, boating, and sailing.
-The water can reach up to 70 degrees during the summer, making it comfortable to swim in.
+Yes, you can swim in Lake Tahoe’s crisp waters.
+You’ll find countless other water activities to enjoy on the lake, too, such as waterskiing, boating, and sailing.
+However, the water can be chilly.
 If the colder water isn’t your thing, you can pick one of the many resorts offering indoor and outdoor pools for year-round swimming.

 Lake Tahoe is always cold, but the water’s surface temperature does rise during summer.
 Temperatures range from roughly 40 degrees in the winter to a more pleasant 70 degrees in the summer.
 Since many visitors aren’t used to cold water, their bodies may experience shock when going in for the first time.
 If this is you, always follow basic safety precautions if you decide to swim.